 • NUXE Huile Prodigieuse is a classic dry oil formula.

-• NUXE Shimmering Dry Oil Huile Prodigieuse OR is dry oil that contains shimmering pieces.
+• NUXE Shimmering Dry Oil Huile Prodigieuse OR is a dry oil that contains shimmering pieces.

 • Don’t confuse with NUXE Prodigieux Le Parfum which is a fragrance and not dry oil.